chaikokcheng/PayHack2025-Semi/backend/README.md

-# PinkPay Payment Switch - Flask Backend
+# SatuPay Payment Switch - Flask Backend

 A modern, event-driven payment orchestration system built with Flask for PayHack2025.
 This backend simulates a real-time payment switch (like DuitNow/PayNet) with modular plugins, QR workflow routing, and comprehensive dashboard management.